-Continued development of the graphic language of architecture; hand skills with orthographic drawings extended to the formal language of architecture and developed into formal plans, elevations, sections and details; linework, notation, dimensioning, material indication and sheet layout; different types of drawings used during the design process; computer and hand skills as tools in the exploration of diagrammatic and other analytical drawings; model making.
+Students will continue development of the graphic language of architecture with an emphasis placed on different hand skills with orthographic drawings extended to the formal language of architecture and developed into formal plans, elevations, sections and details, linework, notation, dimensioning, material indication and sheet layout.
+Different types of drawings are incorporated as tools during the design process.
+Computer and hand skills are used as tools in the exploration of diagrammatic, other analytical drawings and model making.
 Offered spring semester only.